 Have a look at what that means in practice.

-The trail at Western Rockingham Middle School was constructed in 2016 by RoundRock Design and the current RCEF staff and has not been used since at least spring of 2020 at the time remote learning went into effect due to COVID-19.
+The trail at Western Rockingham Middle School was constructed in 2016 by RoundRock Design and the current RCEF staff and had not been used since spring of 2020 at the time remote learning went into effect due to COVID-19.
 Trail use is the most important factor in keeping a trail corridor open.
 To compound matters, WRMS trail was hit by significant rain events in May 2020 and November 2020 that brought the adjacent Big Beaver Island Creek to moderate flood stage.
 The creek is a significant tributary to the Dan River just below Lindsey Bridge.
 On both occasions, the Dan was within feet of washing over the bridge.
 In December 2020, a high wind weather event added additional debris to the trail.

 The “before & after” photos below show the Western Rockingham Middle School prior to volunteers and after 11 adult and teen volunteers spent just an a hour and half on the trail - and this was after more than a year of non-use of the trail.